 What are the best apps for investing in stocks?

 You need to decide what you want the app to do before you choose one.
-There are apps aimed at day traders, others for long term investors, and still more that use artificial intelligence to invest your money for you.
-Here are some of the top options, whatever your goals are.
+There are services aimed at day traders, others for long term investors, and still more that use artificial intelligence to invest your money for you.
+Here are some of the top stock apps, whatever your goals are.